Mailstorm-ctrl/Threadstorm/README.md

 # Thread-Bot
 An attempt to bring forum functionality to Discord.
+Including thread locking, category creation and organization and thread clean-up.

 # Commands: